Plan and Prescription Reviews

 Are you currently enrolled in Medicare?

-Did you know that costs, coverage and service areas for your particular plan could change for the following year?
+Many beneficiaries don’t realize that costs, coverage and service areas for their particular plan can change each year.

 Don’t assume that your plan will meet your needs every year without reviewing any upcoming potential changes to your plan, as well as any additional healthcare needs you might have.